RosettaCommons/documentation/rosetta_basics/scoring/ms_expdata_score_terms.md

 The energy method lives in `Rosetta/main/source/src/core/scoring/methods/HRF_MSLabelingEnergy.cc`.

+### Per Residue Solvent Exposure
+In order to calculate a residue's relative solvent exposure in a given model, we identified that a centroid based neighbor count gave the most correlation to the experimental input data.
+This neighbor count calculation uses a logistic function with a midpoint of `9.0` and a steepness of `0.1`.
+To determine the neighbor count, a simple pilot application was written to read in a pdb and output a per residue neighbor count: `/bin/burial_measure_centroid.cc`.

 ### Usage
 To use `hrf_ms_labeling` for centroid mode scoring, an input text file containing the experimentally derived protection factors and their corresponding residue numbers is required.
 The general format for this input file is: